stygian-phrygian/cmake-guide/README.md

 ### `project` directory

-At the top of the project directory is a single CMakeLists.txt which organizes everything (explained later how).
+Our root project directory contains a CMakeLists.txt which orchestrates the directories beneath it.

 ### `build` directory